temporalio/documentation/docs/operation/how-to-tune-workers.md

 ## Task Queues Processing Tuning

-These steps and intended to make sure that there are no delays in the processing of Task Queues because of the under-provisioning of Workers or their unbalanced configuration.
+These steps are intended to make sure that there are no delays in the processing of Task Queues because of the under-provisioning of Workers or their unbalanced configuration.
 You should revisit these steps if you observe elevated `schedule_to_start` metrics.
 The steps are arranged in the recommended order of execution.